CI3LAB/CIVIL-6059-Mini-projects-Resources/project_1/README.md

       The flat's floorplan is situated within a two-dimensional coordinate grid, consisting of two modules represented by floors and surrounded walls.
 Since there lacks a method to represent modules in the Revit environment, each module is represented as a floor in this task.
 The extent of a floor is the extent of the corresponding module.
 Points on the floorplan are denoted as (x, y), and there are currently eight points.
 All numerical values are in feet.
       ```

-  - Intial code of current floorplan (provide code basis of the initial floorplan for LLMs)
+  - Initial code of current floorplan (provide code basis of the initial floorplan for LLMs)

     - ```
       he "Execute" function is the primary code body that creates floors for modules enclosed by walls and defines the rooms.
 The function is as follows: